kyuhur2/kyuhur2.github.io/README.md

 Also see [this](https://github.com/gitname/react-gh-pages) post to learn how to deploy a react app website using github pages.

+## Notes

+To push changes onto the site, the `./node_modules/.cache/gh-pages` has to be deleted as according to [this](https://stackoverflow.com/questions/63964575/fatal-a-branch-named-gh-pages-already-exists) post.
+No discussion as to why this is the case.

 ## Dependencies

 - [fortawesome](https://fontawesome.com/how-to-use/on-the-web/using-with/react)